 Drama is an overview of both drama and stagecraft.
 In the course students will assume the roles of actor, director, and crew member.
 In addition, students will become familiar with a variety of plays and musicals through reading and discussion.
-Students may have the opportunity to attend a Broadway show.
+Students will be given the opportunity to attend a Broadway play.